AKKSHAAT/my-project/backend/chakkar.md

 - When a card is opened, check if any purchased slips (parchis) correspond to the opened card at the correct time.
 - Store winning statuses in the database linked to each slip.

-#### b.
-Winning Check Logic
-- Create a function that checks the `parchis` against the opened card.
-- Notify users about their winning status through push notifications or updating their dashboard.

 ### 4. **Client-Server Synchronization**